 With the cabin crew though, it’s a very different story: on SWISS the crew were merely wearing face masks.
 An announcement was made informing passengers to keep their masks on for the duration of the flight and especially when approached by the cabin crew.
 On my flight this was mostly respected.
 There have been a few minor changes in the service on SWISS: the starters are no longer served from a trolley and instead, passengers are brought all their courses individually, directly from the galley.

-In contrast, the crew on Emirates are wearing this strange paper cover over their uniform.
-In addition to the face masks, they’re also wearing protective shields over their eyes.
+In contrast, the crew on Emirates were wearing this strange paper cover over their uniform.
+In addition to the face masks, they were also wearing protective shields over their eyes.
 At the start of the meal service, the cabin crew explicitly asked me a) if I wanted them to bring the food with the covers removed, b) if I wanted them to remove the covers once the individual dishes were served or c) if I wanted to remove the covers myself.
-As such, my impression was the Emirates was more proactively addressing passengers’ concerns with the service aboard the aircraft.
+As such, my impression was that Emirates was more proactively addressing passengers’ concerns with the service aboard the aircraft.

 Cleanliness of the cabin